krishna426426/Module-1-Guestshell/README.md

 ## Guestshell with Guest-share

 In this section we will look at IOS XE's on-box Linux container and its capabilities.
-We will see how to enable it, how to use it to run Python scripts, and how to integrate it with EEM.
+We will see how to enable it and access it and how to use it to use on-box Interactive Python.